osodevops/aws-terraform-module-tableau-public/examples/tableau-infrastructure-modules/environments/staging/tableau-cluster/README.md

 # Using tableau-cluster
+This module will create a tableau-cluster in your VPC

 The following files must be modified in order to use the Tableau module
 - backend.hcl
 - terraform.tfvars